d4ng3r-z0n3/ZWSP-Browser/README.md

 ## Acknowledgements

-ZWSP Browser was created by [Your Name] as a personal project.
+ZWSP Browser was created by õÕ as a personal project.
 It builds upon the powerful features of the PyQt5 library and leverages the web browsing capabilities provided by the Qt WebEngine module.

 ## Contact